klaviyo/klaviyo-swift-sdk/README.md

 ##### Option 2: Universal links

+[Universal links](https://developer.apple.com/ios/universal-links/) are a more modern way of handling deep links and are recommended by Apple.
+They are more secure and provide a better user experience.
+However, unlike URI schemes they require a bit more setup that is highlighted in [these](https://developer.apple.com/library/archive/documentation/General/Conceptual/AppSearch/UniversalLinks.html) apple docs.

-If you plan to use universal links in your app for deep linking you will need to modify the push open tracking as described below:
+Once you have the setup from the apple docs in place you will need to modify the push open tracking as described below:

 ```swift
 extension AppDelegate: UNUserNotificationCenterDelegate {